-Gifted students collaborate with a mentor to explore a profession of interest.
+Gifted students collaborate with a mentor to explore a profession or career of interest.
 The district may include students who are not identified as gifted, but who demonstrate exceptional ability and motivation in a particular content area.
 The local district must establish criteria and guidelines that identify gifted and regular education students who will be successful in internship/mentorship classes.

-The gifted program internship teacher (gifted endorsed) assigned to supervise the internship/mentorship program maintains close contact with both the participating student(s) and the selected mentor(s) to ensure acceptable
+- 1. The gifted education program internship teacher (gifted endorsed) assigned to supervise the internship/mentorship program maintains close contact with both the participating student(s) and the selected mentor(s) to ensure acceptable progress toward the student's individual learning goals which are based on the approved Georgia standards-based curriculum.
+One or two instructional segments per day may be counted at the gifted FTE weight for gifted students participating in the internship/mentorship program. - 2.
+To earn gifted FTE funding for this model, the gifted education program internship teacher must have a GaPSC-approved gifted endorsement or be actively enrolled/participating in a gifted endorsement program and be assigned to supervise the internship/mentorship program. - 3.
+Each internship/mentorship student must have a contract which documents the work to be completed, the learning goals for the student, the dates and amount of time the student will be participating in the internship/mentorship, how the student's learning will be assessed, and the responsibilities of the gifted program internship teacher and the mentor. - 4.
+This internship/mentorship is not intended or designed for the student to receive monetary compensation but as an internship/mentorship designed for exploration into a profession of interest.

-- progress toward the student's individual learning goals which are based on the approved Georgia standards-based curriculum.
-One or two instructional segments per day may be counted at the gifted FTE weight for gifted students participating in the internship/mentorship program. - To earn gifted FTE funding for this model, the gifted program internship teacher must have a GaPSC-approved gifted endorsement or be actively enrolling/participating in a gifted endorsement program and be assigned to supervise the internship/mentorship program. - Each internship/mentorship student must have a contract which documents the work to be completed, the learning goals for the student, the dates and amount of time the student will be participating in the internship/mentorship, how the student's learning will be assessed, and the responsibilities of the gifted program internship teacher and the mentor. - This internship/mentorship is not intended or designed for the student to receive monetary compensation, but as an internship/mentorship designed for exploration into a profession of interest. - To ensure adequate time for the gifted program internship teacher to monitor and assist students participating in internships/ mentorships, he/she must be given one full period each day or its weekly equivalent during which he/she has only gifted education internship/mentorship responsibilities (as determined by the local system) for every fifteen students for whom he/she is supervising the internship/mentorship experience.
+5. To ensure adequate time for the gifted education program internship teacher to monitor and assist students participating in internships/ mentorships, the teacher must be given one full period each day or its weekly equivalent during which the teacher has only gifted education internship/mentorship responsibilities (as determined by the local system) for every fifteen students for whom the teacher is supervising the internship/mentorship experience.